CLOVER-energy/clover.github.io/publications.md

 ---

 # Publications
-Publications that describe or use the CLOVER model.
+Publications that describe or use the CLOVER model:

 - Philip Sandwell, Benedict Winchester, Hamish Beath, and Jenny Nelson, CLOVER: A modelling framework for sustainable